mmalicki-dev/bpstrondheimas/README.md

-# BPS Trondheim AS — Website Demo
+# Trondheim Bygg Service AS — Website Demo

 A demo website built for a fictional staffing company in Trondheim, Norway.